Intermediate and intensive general practice improvement support

 Tailored ‘hands on’ support is available to practices and primary care networks (PCNs) to help implement modern general practice and realise benefits quickly.

-This is divided into ‘intermediate’ and ‘intensive’ offers:
+This is divided into practice and PCN-level offers:

-• Intermediate (practice): three months of support with a facilitator.
+• Practice: three months of support with a facilitator.

-Practices can nominate themselves for intermediate or intensive hands on support by registering to join our next information webinar: Intermediate and intensive support for practices – introductory webinar registration form.
+Practices can nominate themselves for support by registering to join our next information webinar: Support for practices – introductory webinar registration form (via FutureNHS).

-PCNs can nominate themselves for the intermediate support by registering to join our next engagement webinar.
+PCNs can nominate themselves for support by registering to join our next engagement webinar.

-Practices or PCNs participating in the intermediate or intensive support will need to have access to data from their telephony system.
+Practices or PCNs participating in the support will need to be able to access data from their telephony system, so as to be able to plan and track improvement.

-Integrated care boards (ICBs) have also been asked to nominate practices and PCNs who would benefit from intensive and intermediate hands-on support.
+Integrated care boards (ICBs) have also been asked to nominate practices and PCNs who would benefit from support.

 Support level framework